The conjugacy action of $S_n$ and modules induced from centralisers: The Lie and Foulkes characters

 \begin{lem} We have \begin{enumerate} \item $f_n(1)=0$ unless $n=1, $ in which case it is 1. \item $f_n(-1) = (-1)\delta_{n,1}+ (1) \delta_{n,2};$ i.e., $f_1(-1)=-1, \ f_2(-1)=1,$ and $f_n(-1)$ equals zero otherwise. \end{enumerate} \begin{proof} Part (1) is a standard property of the M\"obius function.
 Part (2) follows from Lemma 3.3 applied to $\psi(d)=\mu(d),$ the M\"obius function, since if $n$ is even, $f_{2n}(1)=0,$ and $f_{n/2}(1)$ is nonzero if and only if $n=2,$ in which case it is 1. \end{proof} \end{lem}

 By applying Theorem 3.2 with $v=1$ to this class of functions $f_n,$ we immediately obtain the generating functions below.
 The first generating function in Corollary 5.2 is classical; it is essentially the statement of the Poincar\'e-Birkhoff-Witt theorem, see \cite{R} for an exhaustive literature.
-Part (2) is Cadogan's formula (\cite{C}, \cite{Ha1}, (\cite{St4EC2}, solution to Problem 7.88 for the calculation in this context) ).
-It also has a topological connection, arising as a consequence of the Whitney homology of the partition lattice (\cite{Su1}, \cite{SuJer}).
-Part (3) appears in a recent paper (\cite{HR}),where the authors derive it by direct calculation for the special case of the Lie character.
+Part (2) is Cadogan's formula \cite{C}, \cite{Ha1}, and \cite[Solution to Problem 7.88]{St4EC2} for the calculation in this context) ).
+It also has a topological connection, arising as a consequence of the Whitney homology of the partition lattice (\cite{Su1}).
+Part (3) appears in a recent paper \cite{HR},where the authors derive it by direct calculation for the special case of the Lie character.
+Part (4) below is a new observation.